 - Be careful: There are distinctions between short and long-term capital gains/losses.
 Check with your advisor to see if this strategy applies to your account.

 Donating to charity is another good strategy to reduce taxable income.
 Are you interested in looking into various gifting alternatives, including donor-advised funds?
-If you opt to make charitable contributions in 2020, you can deduct up to $300 for charitable contributions even if you don’t itemize deductions.
-This “above-the-line” deduction is new for 2020 under the CARES Act.
+If you opt to make charitable contributions in 2021, you can deduct up to $600 for charitable contributions even if you don’t itemize deductions.
+This “above-the-line” deduction is new for 2021 under the CARES Act.
 If you itemize, the CARES Act also allows a deduction for all cash contributions to public charities up to 100 percent of your adjusted gross income.
 What if you're older than 70½?
 Don’t forget that neither the CARES Act nor the SECURE Act changed the qualified charitable distribution (QCD) rules.
-If you're older than 70½, you can still make a QCD of up to $100,000 per person directly to a charity — and married taxpayers filing jointly may exclude up to $100,000 donated from each spouse’s IRA.
+If you're taking a required minimum distribution, you can still make a QCD of up to $100,000 per person directly to a charity — and married taxpayers filing jointly may exclude up to $100,000 donated from each spouse’s IRA.

 You will need to file IRS Form 8915-E to report the CRD repayment or its inclusion in taxable income.
 The IRS expects Form 8915-E to be available by the end of 2020.
 Remember that those who choose not to repay the CRD will need to elect on their 2020 income tax returns how they plan to pay taxes associated with the CRD.
 It’s important to point out, however, that once you select a strategy, you can’t change it.
 Likewise, individuals who took a 401(k) loan after March 27, 2020, will need to establish a repayment plan and confirm the amount of accrued interest.